MVP Development & Technical Clarity for Early-Stage Startups

 Experience summary

-Across multiple MVP builds, product rewrites, and evolving systems, I’ve worked closely with founders and senior technical leaders to help teams move fast without locking themselves into the wrong direction.
+I've worked with early-stage founders and senior technical leaders to help teams make progress without locking themselves into decisions that are costly to undo later.

 In early-stage environments, teams commonly struggle with: